fabianbm15/React-Vite-Chrome-Extension/README.md

 # Chrome Extension React Vite Template
-This is a template for creating a Chrome Extension with React and Vite.
+This is a template for creating a Chrome Extension with React and Vite

 ## Getting Started
 ### Prerequisites